 Change the Environment – Change the Outcome

-San Miguel Academy collaborates with Hudson Valley education sites to expand learning opportunities beyond the traditional classroom.
-Students are regularly off-campus and out-of-doors for environmentally-focused exploration and experiential instruction.
+San Miguel Academy collaborates with educational and environmental partners throughout the Hudson Valley to expand learning opportunities beyond the traditional classroom.
+Through these partnerships, students regularly engage in off-campus, outdoor exploration and experiential learning that connects classroom instruction to the world around them.

 Storm King Art Center